seerapusairam/Design-Of-An-Intrusion-Detection-Model-for-IoT-Enabled-Smart-Homes/README.md

-# 🛡️ Intrusion Detection Model for IoT-Enabled Smart Homes
+# 🛡️ Design of an Intrusion Detection System for IoT-Enabled Smart Homes

 ## 📌 Project Overview
 This project focuses on developing an **Intrusion Detection System (IDS)** using **Machine Learning (ML) and Deep Learning (DL)** techniques to identify malicious network traffic in IoT-enabled smart homes.
 Since IoT devices often lack traditional security solutions, this IDS aims to enhance security by analyzing network packets and detecting potential threats.